faridkhaheshi/farid.work/README.md

 You have to enter two pieces of information regarding the SSL certificates required on any domain:
 1. add a `.env` file with the template provided in `.env.example`.
 You should specify an email address that will be used for generating the SSL certificates using *certbot*.
 2. Add the list of all subdomains for which you need SSL certificates under the `supported_domains` folder.
 You should add one file for every primary domain name.
 Each file should include a list of all subdomains.
-Here, I have included the file for `telerooster.farid.work`.
+Here, I have included the file for `rooster.farid.work`.

 ## Running the server: